jpandres/jpandres/README.md

 At the moment I am working for **[Santander PagoNxt](https://www.pagonxt.com/)** in the **Global Payments Hub** project as a Principal Engineer.
 In the past I worked as consultant for [AND Digital](https://and.digital/), [VASSIT](http://www.vassit.co.uk/) and [IBM UY](https://www.ibm.com/uy-es)

-When not working I enjoy practicing Taekwon-Do ITF, boxing and catching up with friends over BBQ.
+When not working I enjoy practicing Taekwon-Do ITF, boxing and playing the guitar.

 Currently living in London, UK.